B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 3) Add new mandatory invoice data and keep master data clean

-The fastest way to reduce rejections is to standardize invoice data and ensure identifiers match what is registered in the directory.
+The fastest way to reduce rejections is to standardise invoice data and ensure identifiers match what is registered in the directory.

 Mandatory element to manage